Water-rich sub-Neptunes and rocky super Earths around different Stars: Radii shaped by Volatile Partitioning, Formation, and Evolution

 \abstract { Despite precise characterization measurements, the nature of planets with radii ranging from 2 to 4 Earth radii, the sub-Neptunes, remains unknown due to degeneracies in interior models.
-However, a statistical ensemble of small planets with measured masses and radii around different stars has been compiled by the field. } {It can be used to test the prediction of large water reservoirs on sub-Neptunes by planet formation theory with orbital migration.
+However, an impressive ensemble of small planets with measured masses and radii around different stars has been compiled by the field. } {It can be used to test the prediction of large water reservoirs on sub-Neptunes by planet formation theory with orbital migration.
 We want to find out whether this water reservoir is included in photoevaporative winds and how much of it can partition into the rocky and metallic interior.} {We couple the result of a planetary formation model with planetesimal and gas accretion as well as orbital migration to evolution models which assume perfect mixing of water with H/He in the envelope or complete segregation.
 For the mixed envelopes, we also include an analytic treatment of fractionation during photoevaporative mass-loss.
-Further, the effect of equilibrium dissolution of water into an assumed magma ocean and into the metallic core is studied for the first time in coupled formation-evolution models.} {Out of the tested scenarios, the mass-radius relation of exoplanets is best matched under the mixed assumption without water sequestration to the interior.
-We quantify the radius valley location and scaling with stellar mass.
-Fractionation is not found to significantly alter the composition of the planets for our initial conditions due to initially massive envelopes on all planets.
-In contrast, water sequestration has a profound effect on the radius evolution and compositional budget of the planets.
-The model predicts the preservation of large quantities of water even if the gaseous envelope is lost.
-Planets with corresponding bulk densities are not observed in comparably large numbers.} {By combining formation and evolution model, we probe a parameter space favored by core accretion theory.
-We conclude that observationally searching for the imprint of fractionation on present-day exoplanet atmospheres can constrain initial gas mass fractions of exoplanets but not the occurrence of photoevaporative mass loss in general.
-The dissolution of different volatiles into the planetary interior and solidification of the magma ocean are natural next steps for comprehensive treatment of atmosphere-interior interaction.}
+Further, the effect of equilibrium dissolution of water into an assumed magma ocean and into the metallic core is studied for the first time in coupled formation-evolution models.} {Out of the tested scenarios, the mass-radius relation of exoplanets is relatively well matched by all scenarios where the atmosphere is of mixed composition.
+The agreement depends on mass, with better consistency for the model without dissolution below 3 Earth masses and hints of the opposite at higher masses.
+Fractionation is not found to significantly alter the properties of the planets for our initial conditions due to initially massive envelopes on all planets.
+For all scenarios, we quantify the radius valley location and scaling with stellar mass.} {Water-rich sub-Neptunes mass-radius relations are broadly consistent with observations but statistical surveys in mass and radius are required for distinction of the scenarios.
+The dissolution of different volatiles into the planetary interior and solidification of the magma ocean are natural next steps toward a comprehensive treatment of atmosphere-interior interaction in planet evolution models.}

 \keywords{Planets and satellites: formation -- Planets and satellites: physical evolution -- Planets and satellites: interiors -- Planets and satellites: atmospheres -- Planet-star interactions}